scoopex/apache_logpipe/README.md

 About this project
 ------------------

-**Don't laught about this code :-) This project is only a training project that I use to build up a luttle bit knowledge in the programming language GO.**
+**Don't laught about this code :-) This project is only a training project that I use to build up a little bit knowledge in the programming language GO.**
-Therefore it is a wise idea not to use this in production :-) A lot of things are currently probably terribly awkward for GO professionals and implemented in a non-idiomatic way.
+Therefore it is a wise decision not to use this in production :-) A lot of things are currently probably terribly awkward for GO professionals and implemented in a non-idiomatic way.

-I have not spent very much time in reading books or documentations about this programming language, but I plan to do so in the next weeks.
+I currently have not spent very much time in reading books or documentations about this programming language, but I plan to do so in the next weeks.
 Then my code will probably improve ;-)

 **Feedback is very welcome :-)**